REFER A PATIENT - Please click here for details.

 • Ross River fever and Epstein Barr virus past infections

 • Dizziness is secondary to POTS (Postural orthostatic tachycardia).
-Our sonographers specialise in thoracic outlet syndrome scanning and patients can be diagnosed and then referred to appropriate specialists for management.
+Our sonographers specialise in thoracic outlet syndrome scanning and patients can be diagnosed and then referred to appropriate specialists for management

-• Often lymphoedema occurring in both legs is a result of progressed lipoedema.
+• Often Lymphoedema occurring in both legs is a result of progressed Lipoedema

-Yes, usually 4 to 6 weeks is required post vein treatment.
+Usually 4 to 6 weeks is required post vein treatment.

 As a part of our surgical protocol, treatment of comorbidities such as varicose veins are a requirement pre-surgery.
 When comorbidities are managed, the doctor may clear you for surgery.
-In relation to varicose veins in particular, having these treated can significantly reduce swelling and bring physical relief before any lipoedema surgery.
+In relation to varicose veins in particular, having these treated can significantly reduce swelling and bring physical relief before any Lipoedema surgery.

 Hole in the Heart